VarusHsu/excelorm/readme.md

     },
 }
 ```
-* write to excel file
+* Write the data to an Excel file.
 ```go
 if err := excelorm.WriteExcelSaveAs("foo.xlsx", sheetModels,
     excelorm.WithTimeFormatLayout("2006/01/02 15:04:05"),